webdreamer25/Zense/README.md

 # Zense
-A new application development library that will differ from others in that it will give you peace of mind, joy and it will make so much sense! - Zense

-Zense uses OLOO (Object Linked to Other Objects) pattern to link objects to other objects and ridding the need to fix implicit/explicit 'this' and leveraging JavaScripts natural delegation pattern;
+The library that not only give you peace of mind, but just makes more sense than the competition.
+Zense uses OLOO (Object Linked to Other Objects) pattern to link objects to other objects at its core.

 ### Creating a Component
+Components are small pieces of the application that can be used to create larger pieces known in zense as modules.

 ```
 import { Component } from '../../zense/index';